ropensci/redland-bindings/R/redland/cran-comments.md

 * There were no ERRORs, WARNINGs, or NOTEs on the rhub builds on all platforms, nor on Winbuilder release.
-* ON winbuilder R-devel, there was 1 warning regarding the UCRT patch, which failed to apply because we already applied that patch to the package.
-Once the UCRT autopatch is removed from CRANs build process this warning should disappear.
+* ON winbuilder R-devel, there was 1 warning regarding the UCRT patch, which failed to apply because we already applied that patch to the package as instructed.
+Once the UCRT autopatch is removed from the CRAN build process this warning should disappear.
+* The CRAN package check page shows one NOTE abouut the `libs` folder being too large, but this is due to the included redland librdf library binaries that this package wraps.

 ## Downstream dependencies